Periodic Limb Movement Disorder

 Managing symptoms of periodic limb movement disorder (PLMD) typically includes:

 - Home treatment, such as relaxation exercises or massage.

 - Medicines, including dopamine agonists such as ropinirole or pramipexole, benzodiazepines, or the dopamine precursor called levodopa.
 These medicines, some of which are also used to treat Parkinson's disease, are used only when symptoms are frequent and severe or regularly disrupt sleep.

 - Regular exercise.
-Try to do moderate activity at least 2½ hours a week.
-It's fine to be active in blocks of 10 minutes or more throughout your day and week.
+Try to do moderate activity that adds up to at least 2½ hours a week.

 Author: Healthwise Staff